James Wickstrom

 James Paul Wickstrom (October 7, 1942 - March 24, 2018) was an American white supremacist, far-right activist, and Christian Identity minister.
 He was a founding member of the Posse Comitatus, an antisemitic, anti-government and anti-tax group associated with the broader militia movement.
-He was strongly anti-communist, and he frequently advocated the genocide of Jews, non-European Americans, "race traitors," homosexuals, and drug addicts.

 Biography

 Wickstrom was born and raised in Munising, Michigan.
 During the 1960s, he protested the Vietnam War on the grounds that it was being fought for "Jew bankers."
 For a time, he worked as a salesman for Snap-on.

 His affiliation with Christian Identity began in the early 1970s, when he joined Mission of Jesus the Christ Church in Humansville, Missouri, which was co-founded by William Potter Gale.
 After several unsuccessful political campaigns, Wickstrom became a full-time activist and minister of Christian Identity and the affiliated Posse Comitatus movement.
 In 1995, he opened Information Consulting Corp, a retail store which sold survival gear, outdoor apparel and videotapes about militias.

 In March 2018, it was reported by the Southern Poverty Law Center that Wickstrom had died; the report was attributed to unnamed "sources within the white supremacist movement".
 More details appeared in a report on Michigan-based website Mlive.com, which reported that Wickstrom had been living in Linwood, Michigan.